George Harper (British Army officer): Early military career

-Staff Officer
+Staff officer

-Harper was promoted to major on 1 April 1901, and entered the Staff College, Camberley, the same year.
-He was appointed a Staff Captain at headquarters on 15 October 1902.
-He was on the directing staff at the Staff College from May 1908 to December 1910.
+Harper was promoted to major on 1 April 1901, and attended the Staff College, Camberley, as a student the same year.
+Following his graduation from Camberley, he was appointed a staff captain at headquarters on 15 October 1902, before being made a deputy assistant quartermaster general in July 1903.
+He later returned to the Staff College, first taking over from Colonel Launcelot Kiggell as a deputy assistant adjutant general (DAAG) and was promoted to temporary lieutenant colonel while holding his appointment, from the same date.
+He returned there later where he served on the directing staff from May 1908 to December 1910.

 Harper accompanied Henry Wilson, then Commandant of the Staff College, on his reconnaissance of the likely future theatre of war.
-In August 1908, along with Edward Percival ("Perks"), they explored south of Namur by train and bicycle.
+In August 1908, along with Edward Perceval ("Perks"), they explored south of Namur by train and bicycle.
 In August 1909 Harper and Wilson travelled from Mons then down the French frontier almost as far as Switzerland.
-In Spring 1910, this time by motor car, they travelled from Rotterdam into Germany, then explored the German side of the frontier, noting the new railway lines and "many sidings" which had been built near St Vith and Bitburg (to allow concentration of German troops near the Ardennes).
+In the spring of the following year, this time by motor car, they travelled from Rotterdam into Germany, then explored the German side of the frontier, noting the new railway lines and "many sidings" which had been built near St Vith and Bitburg (to allow concentration of German troops near the Ardennes).

 Military Operations

-He became Deputy Director of Military Operations (DDMO) at the War Office in 1911 (serving under Wilson, DMO).
-From June 1911 Harper headed M.O.1 section.
+He became deputy director of military operations (DDMO) at the War Office in 1911 (serving under Wilson, DMO).
+From June 1911 Harper, who the next month was promoted to colonel, headed M.O.1 section.
 After the Agadir Crisis Gen Sir Percy Radcliffe wrote that M.O.1, formerly "academic and sterile", "became the mainspring of all our preparations for war".

 Because of the need for secrecy, Harper's MO1 was tiny – ten officers, three of them seconded from the Quartermaster-General's Department.
 Secret documents (e.g. railway timetables) were typed up by officers rather than (enlisted) clerks and printed on a secret printing press.
 By 14 November 1912, after two years of work, the railway timetables were ready for the assembly of the BEF, prior to sea transport to France.

 When Deputy Director of Military Operations, Colonel Harper minuted (1 October 1913) that in the event of war corps should simply be "post boxes" to relay the decisions of GHQ to divisions – this view would gradually be revised in the course of the war, and by the latter part of World War One experienced corps commanders were taking on more and more autonomy over operations.